-NASA counts down to critical second test firing of huge SLS moon rocket
+NASA test firing of huge SLS moon rocket sets stage for maiden flight

 If analysis of telemetry confirms the rocket performed properly the second time around, engineers will spend about a month carrying out detailed inspections and readying the core stage for shipment by barge to the Kennedy Space Center.

-Once in Florida, the stage will be bolted to a pair of already-assembled solid-fuel boosters, followed by attachment of its waiting second stage and an Orion crew capsule.
+Once in Florida, the stage will be bolted to a pair of already-assembled solid-fuel boosters, each one taller than the Statue of Liberty, followed by attachment of its waiting second stage and an Orion crew capsule.

 Assuming no other major problems develop, NASA could be ready to launch the first SLS on an unpiloted maiden flight — Artemis 1 — before the end of the year, sending the Orion capsule on a long, looping flight around the moon and back.